SwiftCode123/TryHackMe-Room-Writeups/Network Traffic Analysis/Wireshark: Packet Operations/README.md

 ### What is the number of "HTTP GET" requests sent to port "80"?

-- This one required the use of `&&` where we needed `http.request.method == "GET"` to fulfill the first part and then those go to TCP port `80` and this can be done via `tcp.dstport == 80` because those are the packets going to the destination and not just typing in `tcp.dstport == 80`.
+- This one required the use of `&&` where we needed `http.request.method == "GET"` to fulfill the first part and then those go to TCP port `80` and this can be done via `tcp.dstport == 80` because those are the packets going to the destination and not just typing in `tcp.port == 80`.
 Difference between them is the first one has direction while the second one does not
 ```
 http.request.method == "GET" && tcp.dstport == 80
 ```